Lee Enterprises: Debt recapitalization

 In April 2013, Lee Enterprises announced that Berkshire Hathaway refinanced the remaining Pulitzer acquisition debt equating to $94 million, at no cost.
 The collateral involved was the TNI Partner stake including the Arizona Daily Star and azstarnet.com.
-The result of this was a reduction in interest from a variable rate of 11.3% to a fixed rate of 9%, and an extension of the debt maturity date of the debt from December 2015 to April 2017.
+This produced a reduction in interest from a variable rate of 11.3% to a fixed rate of 9%, and an extension of the debt maturity date of the debt from December 2015 to April 2017.
 At the time of the announcement Lee Enterprises noted there was $893 million left to pay off.
 Lee paid off and retired its New Pulitzer notes in June 2015, six months before the original maturity date and 22 months before the new maturity date.
 Lee also refinanced its remaining debt in 2014 in order to extend the maturities from 2015 and 2017 to 2019 and 2022.
 Lee retired its 1st Lien Term Loan in November 2018, four months before its scheduled March 2019 maturity.

 On June 27, 2018, Lee Enterprises and Berkshire Hathaway reached a five-year agreement to allow Lee Enterprises to manage Berkshire Hathaway's newspaper and digital operations.

 BH Media Group acquisition

-On January 29, 2020, Lee Enterprises announced an agreement to buy Berkshire Hathaway’s BH Media Group publications and The Buffalo News for $140 million cash.
+On January 29, 2020, Lee Enterprises announced an agreement to buy Berkshire Hathaway's BH Media Group publications and The Buffalo News for $140 million cash.
 The acquisition comprised 30 daily newspapers in 10 states plus 49 paid weekly publications with digital sites, as well as 32 other additional print products.
-Daily papers include the Omaha World-Herald, Morning News (Florence), Tulsa World, and Winston-Salem Journal.
-Lee entered into a 10-year lease for BH Media’s real estate as part of the agreement.
+Daily papers include the Omaha World-Herald, Richmond Times-Dispatch, Tulsa World, and Winston-Salem Journal.
+Lee entered into a 10-year lease for BH Media's real estate as part of the agreement.

 To finance the acquisition, Berkshire Hathaway provided $576 million in long-term financing to Lee at 9% per annum.
 Lee Enterprises used the funds to pay for the Berkshire properties and to refinance its roughly $400 million in existing debt.
 Much of this remains from the purchase of Pulitzer Inc. for $1.5 billion in 2005.
-Berkshire became Lee’s sole lender after the deal closed on March 16, 2020.
+Berkshire became Lee's sole lender after the deal closed on March 16, 2020.

-“We had zero interest in selling the group to anyone else for one simple reason: We believe that Lee is best positioned to manage through the industry’s challenges,” Warren Buffett said in a statement.
+"We had zero interest in selling the group to anyone else for one simple reason: We believe that Lee is best positioned to manage through the industry's challenges," Buffett said in a statement.

+The acquisition was completed on March 16, 2020.

 Attempted acquisition by Alden Global Capital

 Alden Global Capital purchased a 5.9-percent stake in Lee Enterprises in January 2020.

-In November 2021, Alden made an offer to Lee to purchase the company in its entirety for roughly $141 million.
+In November 2021, Alden made an offer to Lee to purchase the rest of the company for roughly $141 million.